tbullmann/python_for_NEURON_playground/install_on_Mac.md

 export PATH=$N/nrn/x86_64/bin:$PATH
 ```

-_Important Note:_ Without the renaming extracted directory, the Finder cannot find `nrniv` when starting `nrndemo` or `nrngui` from Finder.
+_Important Note:_ Without the renaming the extracted directory, the Finder cannot find `nrniv` when starting `nrndemo` or `nrngui` from Finder.

+_Note:_ The PYLIB=-lpython PYLIBLINK=-lpython` seems to be necessary for the installation on Mac.

-## Make avaible to Python
+## Make NEURON available to Python

-1. Create a clean python environment:
+1. Create a new python environment from scratch:

 ```bash
 # conda create --name p27neuron python=2.7
 # conda activate p27neuron
 ```

-_Note:_ The full anaconda python has some packages installed that lead to a problem
+_Important Note:_ The full anaconda python has some packages installed that lead to a problem
 with the version number, and sub-package hoc27 cannot be found.

 2. Install additional packages, e.g. Jupyter: